terencezl/terencezl.github.io/_posts/2022-09-28-kids-use-hnswlib.md

 I did another experiment with `HNSW,SQ8`, which [made use](https://github.com/facebookresearch/faiss/blob/v1.7.2/faiss/impl/ScalarQuantizer.cpp#L74) of AVX2 instructions, and the slowness and kernel thrashing behavior still persisted.

 My strongest hypothesis is that it was due to the way `IndexHNSW` variants were implemented, with actual vector storage [separate](https://github.com/facebookresearch/faiss/blob/v1.7.2/faiss/IndexHNSW.cpp#L899-L945) from the HNSW [graph structure](https://github.com/facebookresearch/faiss/blob/v1.7.2/faiss/impl/HNSW.h#L38).
-Memory is supposed to be fast, but somehow the access pattern did not play well with this type of separation. hnswlib did [not](https://github.com/nmslib/hnswlib/blob/v0.6.2/hnswlib/hnswalg.h#L32) suffer from this problem so it was able to operate at peak capacity.
+Memory was supposed to be fast, but somehow the access pattern did not play well with this type of separation. hnswlib did [not](https://github.com/nmslib/hnswlib/blob/v0.6.2/hnswlib/hnswalg.h#L32) suffer from this problem so it was able to operate at peak capacity.

 This seems to be a bummer, because it was such an elegant way to implement the graph structure / storage separation.
 But it's probably wise to use the original hnswlib implementation for max performance.